sulu/sulu-docs/bundles/admin/javascript-hooks/header.rst

       - an object of options to pass to the husky-toolbar-component
     * - toolbar.languageChanger
       - Object|Boolean
       - contains configuration-properties for the language-changer dropdown.
-If just set to ``true`` renderes a dropdown with the system-locales and emits events as a callback
+If just set to ``true`` renders a dropdown with the system-locales and emits events as a callback
     * - toolbar.languageChanger.url
       - String